Drupal4Gov/drupal4gov.us/README.md

 ```
 $ blt sync:refresh
 ```
+* Access the site and do necessary work at http://local.drupal4gov.com

 Additional [BLT documentation](http://blt.readthedocs.io) may be useful.
 You may also access a list of BLT commands by running:
 ```